DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 This example implements a [custom item](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item) based on the [`dxChat`](https://js.devexpress.com/jQuery/Documentation/Guide/UI_Components/Chat/Overview/) component.

-For instructions on how to implement custom BI Dashboard items, refer to the following tutorials: Create a Custom Item for the Web Dashboard](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item).
+For instructions on how to implement custom BI Dashboard items, refer to the following tutorials: [Create a Custom Item for the Web Dashboard](https://docs.devexpress.com/Dashboard/117546/web-dashboard/advanced-customization/create-a-custom-item).

 For our **AI Assistant** custom item implementation, review the following file: [aiChatCustomItem.js](./CS/wwwroot/js/aiChatCustomItem.js).